Ivan Illich: deschooling, conviviality and lifelong learning

 Further reading and references

-Elias, J. L. (1976) Conscientization and Deschooling.
+Elias, J. L. (1976).
+Conscientization and Deschooling.
 Freire’s and Illich’s proposals for reshaping society, Philadelphia: Westminster Press.
 178 pages.
-Useful review of Freire and Illich with a focus on what Elias sees as their central concepts – conscientization and deschooling.
+A useful review of Freire and Illich with a focus on what Elias sees as their central concepts – conscientization and deschooling.

-Illich, Ivan (1973b) Celebration of Awareness.
+Illich, Ivan (1973b).
+Celebration of Awareness.
 A call for institutional revolution, Harmondsworth Penguin.
 156 pages.
 (First published by Harper and Row 1971; now republished by Marion Boyars).
-Fascinating collection of essays exploring violence; the eloquence of silence; the seamy side of charity; the powerless church; the futility of schooling; sexual power and political potency; a constitution for cultural revolution.
+A fascinating collection of essays exploring violence; the eloquence of silence; the seamy side of charity; the powerless church; the futility of schooling; sexual power and political potency; and a constitution for cultural revolution.

-Illich, Ivan (1975a) Tools for Conviviality, London: Fontana.
+Illich, Ivan (1975a).
+Tools for Conviviality.
+London: Fontana.
 125 pages.
-(First published 1973 by Harper and Row, now published by Marion Boyars).
-Argues for the building of societies in which modern technologies serve politically interrelated individuals rather managers.
+(First published in 1973 by Harper and Row, now published by Marion Boyars).
+Argues for the building of societies in which modern technologies serve politically interrelated individuals rather than managers.
 Such societies are ‘convivial’, they entail the use of responsibly limited tools.
 Available online: http://clevercycles.com/tools_for_conviviality/

 References